-Contact other business owners in your industry and ask about their experience.
-Business owners who are not in your geographic area may be willing to share tips and information about the average number of sales, busy and slow seasons, and other data that may help you more accurately predict sales.
+- Contact other business owners in your industry and ask about their experience.
+Business owners who aren’t in your geographic area may be willing to share tips and information about the average number of sales, busy and slow seasons, and other data that may help you more accurately predict sales.

 Doing this type of research will help you make more realistic sales projections and get a better understanding of what it takes to be successful in your industry.